tavip/linux/Documentation/labs/interrupts.rst

-	  If the interrupt requesting fails make sure to properly cleanup by jumping to the right label, in this case the one the releases the I/O ports and continiues with unregistering the character device driver.
+	  If the interrupt requesting fails make sure to properly cleanup by jumping to the right label, in this case the one the releases the I/O ports and continues with unregistering the character device driver.

 Compile, copy and load module in the kernel.
 Check that the interrupt